szq-123/I/README.md

-- 👋 Hi, I’m @szq-123
+- 👋 Hi, I’m John Song！
-- 👀 I’m interested in coding
+- 👀 I’m interested in sleep
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning sleep
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on sleep
-- 📫 How to reach me noway
+- 📫 How to reach me in your dreamland

 <!---
 szq-123/szq-123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.